PrefectHQ/prefect-aws/docs/index.md

 #### Within Flow

-You can execute commands through ECS Task directly within a Prefect flow.
+You can also execute commands through ECS Task directly within a Prefect flow.
+Running containers via ECS in your flows is useful for executing non-python code in a distributed manner via Prefect.

 ```python
 from prefect import flow